Overview

 Events & Activities

-- Féile na mBláth / Tralee Garden Festival – a free midsummer weekend of garden tours, flower arranging and live music.
+- Féile na mBláth / Tralee Garden Festival – A free midsummer weekend featuring garden tours, flower arranging, and live music.

-- Parkrun – a free, timed 5 km run every Saturday at 9:30 am, starting from the Ashe Memorial Hall entrance.
-Registration is required on the parkrun website.
+- Parkrun – A free, timed 5 km run every Saturday at 9:30 am, starting near the Ashe Memorial Hall entrance.
+Registration is required at parkrun.org.

-- Junior Parkrun – a shorter 2 km run for children up to 14 years, held on Sunday mornings.
+- Junior Parkrun – A 2 km run for children up to 14 years, held on Sunday mornings.

-- Rose of Tralee Promotion – seasonal displays and a living‑history walking tour that brings the festival’s story to life.
+- Rose of Tralee Promotion – Seasonal displays and a living-history walking tour that explores the festival’s origins.

-- National Tree Week, National Folk Theatre performances, and various cultural walking tours are also regular fixtures.
+- National Tree Week and various cultural walking tours are also regular fixtures.

 Walking & Cycling

-With over 5 km of well‑maintained, wheelchair‑friendly paths, the park is ideal for leisurely strolls, family bike rides, or a brisk jog.
-The Rose Walk provides a scenic link between the Rose Hotel and the town centre, passing the Rose Garden, fountain, and playground.
-The park also forms the start‑point for a short section of the Dingle Way, making it a convenient gateway for longer hikes.
+With over 5 km of well-maintained, flat paths, the park is ideal for leisurely strolls, family bike rides, or a brisk jog.
+The Rose Walk provides a direct route between the Rose Hotel and Denny Street, passing the fountain, playground, and broadleaf tree avenues.
+The park’s paved circuits connect seamlessly to Tralee’s wider cycle network, making it a convenient starting point for exploring the town.

 Wildlife & Birdwatching

-The lake at the north‑west edge of the park attracts a variety of waterfowl, including swans, mallards and occasional grebes.
-Around the tree‑lined avenues you’ll often spot squirrels and small rabbits.
-Bird‑watchers enjoy spotting tits, goldfinches and occasional kingfishers during the spring and summer months.
+The ornamental lake at the north-west edge attracts a steady stream of waterfowl, including swans, mallards, and occasional grebes.
+The mature tree-lined avenues provide habitat for squirrels, small rabbits, and a variety of birds.
+Birdwatchers often spot tits, goldfinches, and kingfishers, particularly during the spring and summer months.

 Community Garden & Lake

-A modest community garden sits beside the lake, where local volunteers grow seasonal vegetables and herbs.
-The ornamental lake, edged with stone benches, offers a tranquil spot for a coffee break and provides a backdrop for the Victorian bandstand, which hosts occasional summer concerts.
+Adjacent to the lake, a modest community garden is maintained by local volunteers who grow seasonal vegetables and herbs.
+The lake itself is edged with stone benches and offers a tranquil backdrop for the Victorian bandstand, which hosts occasional summer concerts and community gatherings.

 Seasonal Highlights

-- Spring (March‑May) – the Rose Garden bursts into colour with over 30 varieties in bloom; the Garden of the Senses is at its most fragrant.
+- Spring (March–May) – The Rose Garden bursts into colour with dozens of varieties in bloom, while the Garden of the Senses reaches peak fragrance.

-- Summer (June‑August) – festivals such as Féile na mBláth and the Rose of Tralee promotion fill the park with music and activity; the lake is a favourite spot for families.
+- Summer (June–August) – Festivals like Féile na mBláth fill the park with music and activity; the lake and playground become hubs for families.

-- Autumn (September‑November) – the park’s broadleaf trees display vivid amber and gold tones, perfect for a leisurely walk.
+- Autumn (September–November) – Broadleaf trees display vivid amber and gold tones, perfect for photography and quiet walks.

-- Winter (December‑February) – the park remains open year‑round; the illuminated Rose Wall offers a gentle evening stroll.
+- Winter (December–February) – The park remains open year-round.
+The illuminated Rose Wall and clear winter skies offer a peaceful evening stroll.

 Nearby Attractions

-- Kerry County Museum – located adjacent to the park’s eastern entrance, showcasing the social and natural history of the county.
+- Kerry County Museum – Located adjacent to the park’s eastern entrance in the Ashe Memorial Hall, showcasing the social and natural history of the county.

 - Siamsa Tíre – Ireland’s National Folk Theatre, already within the park grounds.